High Powered Representation & Personalized Service

 Everyone wants to know what kind of sentence the Court could impose on him or her and what the minimum and maximum fines will be.
 Because every case is different, a Georgia Criminal Attorney cannot guarantee an outcome for a case.
 However, we can provide you with potential punishments you may face and how we can work to alleviate the punishment as much as possible.
 Check out the articles on other types of penalties you could be subjected to:

-Contact our office if you have any questions.
+Contact our office and speak with one of our many Georgia Criminal Justice Lawyers if you have any questions.

 Crimes under this category are sometimes thought of as not as serious as other crimes.